earzur/pdnsui/README.md

 - Create a mysql database, import your data

-- Configure the database in models/db_connect.rb
+- Configure the database; check models/db_connect.rb.sample on how to do that

 ```bash
 bundle